PrestaShop/community-theme-16/README.md

 - Overrides may be used or included to provide better support and development
 - Changes may affect third party module template styles, but be easily fixable
 - General compatibility should not be totally broken

-## Roadmap

-Here is what is currently planned for this theme:

-- Version 0.10.0
-  * Refactoring of account pages
-  * Refactoring of CMS and CMS category pages
-  * Comparison page, contact form
-  * 404 page
-  * Maintenance
-  * Guest Tracking
-  * Manufacturers, Suppliers
-  * Restricted Country
-  * Stores
-- Version 0.?
-  * Print
-  * Index

 ## Libraries and dependencies